 For example, a state-owned oil company emits 60 million tons of greenhouse gases–this is without considering the secondary impacts of the products generated.
 They then promote media campaigns showing that they finance marine life protection projects.

-On one hand, they are spreading awareness of the protection of these environments.
-However, are they really repairing nature?
-Do you realize how it is so disconnected from reality?
+One may say, they are spreading awareness of the protection of these environments, however, are they really repairing nature?
+Can you see how that is disconnected from reality?

 Furthermore, the damage caused by their greenhouse gases is not directly related to marine life.
-Thus, the brand did not develop a serious study and only chose a beautiful cause to generate greater consumer engagement.
+Thus, the company did not develop a serious study and only picked a beautiful cause to generate greater consumer engagement.

 No real study of impacts

 In other cases, greenwashing is even more serious.
 Some companies commit environmental crimes and crimes against life.
-Without due punishment from the courts, they take superficial actions to clear their names.
+Without due punishment from the court system, they take superficial actions to clear their names.

 Regarding carbon and green bond emissions

 Green bonds are issued to raise funds for investments in sustainability projects.
-They are debt securities but they can only be used to finance sustainable investments.
-An example of a green wash is for a meat company to be awarded as eco-friendly.
-Firstly, excessive cattle breeding is harmful to the environment, not only because it promotes deforestation, but an ox's flatulence (methane) is 30 times more harmful than CO2.
+They are debt securities, but they can only be used to finance sustainable investments.
+An example of a green wash would be for a meat company to be awarded as eco-friendly.
+Firstly, excessive cattle breeding is harmful to the environment, not only because it promotes deforestation, but a ox's flatulence (methane) is 30 times more harmful than CO2.
 This might sound like a joke, but it’s not.

-We can conclude that greenwashing is a common practice for many companies that use empty and inaccurate statements and take advantage of data manipulation and consumers' lack of curiosity to go after correct information.
-It is important for society to be aware of this practice and to avoid the products and services of organizations that carry out greenwashing.
+We can conclude that greenwashing is a common practice for many companies that use empty and inaccurate statements and take advantage of data manipulation and consumers' lack of curiosity to seek out correct information.
+It is important for society to be aware of this practice and avoid the products and services of organizations that carry out greenwashing.

-Do you know of any companies that carry on that posture?
+Do you know of any companies that carry on in this way?
 Share your experience in the comments.